AbFarid/node-systemctl/README.md

 # node-systemctl
-Control your systemd services from the comfort of your NodeJS script using this hacky interface module.
+Control your `systemd` services from the comfort of your NodeJS script, using this hacky interface module.

-## installation
+## Installation

 ```
 npm i node-systemctl